Metric typographic units: Quart

 Note that Aicher's font sizes are based on the DIN standard then in development, which uses the H-height, whereas in lead typesetting the larger cap height was used.
-Some typographers have proposed using the x-height instead, because the psychological size depends more on the size of default, lowercase letters.
+Some typographers have proposed using the x-height instead, because the physiological size depends more on the size of default, lowercase letters.

 Device resolutions

 The resolution of computer screens is often denoted in millimetres pitch, whereas office printers are usually denoted reciprocally in dots per inch ('dpi', 'd/in').
 Phototypesetters have long used micrometres.

 To convert dpi resolution to μm resolution, the formula to be used is 25400/R, where R is the resolution in dpi.
 So for example 96 dpi translates to a resolution of 265 μm.

 The CSS3 media queries draft introduces the unit dots per centimetre (dpcm) for resolution.